Kazmirchuk/nats-tcl/JsAPI.md

 Whenever a message arrives, the command prefix `cmdPrefix` will be invoked from the event loop.
 It must have the following signature:<br/>
 **cmdPrefix** *message*<br/>
 `message` is delivered as a dict to be used with the `nats::msg` ensemble.
 Since ordered consumers always have `-ack_policy none`, you don't need to `ack` the message.

-The returned object has the following methods:
-- `info` - returns the cached consumer info, same as `$js consumer_info`.
-- `name` - returns the auto-generated consumer name, like `QWGBg8xp`.
-It is a shortcut for `dict get [$consumer info] name`.
-- `destroy` - unsubscribes from messages and destroys the object.
-NATS server will delete the push consumer after InactiveThreshold=2s.

-The ordered consumer handles idle heartbeats and flow control, and guarantees to deliver messages in the order of `consumer_seq` with no gaps.
-If any problem happens e.g.:
-- the push consumer is deleted or lost due to NATS restart
-- the connection to NATS is lost and the client reconnects to another server in the cluster
-- a message is lost
-- no idle heartbeats arrive for longer than 3*idle_heartbeat ms

-the consumer object will reset and recreate the push consumer requesting messages starting from the last known message using the `-opt_start_seq` option.
-Such events are logged as warnings to the connection's logger and also signalled using the "public" variable `last_error` (see **Async Errors** below).

-Ordered consumers are explained in detail in [ADR-17](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-17.md).

 ### js stream_msg_get *stream* ?-last_by_subj *subj*? ?-next_by_subj *subj*? ?-seq *int*?
 'Direct Get' a message from stream `stream` by given `subject` or `sequence`.
 See also [ADR-31](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-31.md).